JonathanDowning/SwiftMETAR/README.md

 As for API stability, I may add, change, or remove fields in the future, but I'll observe the semantic versioning system to ensure minimum disruption to anyone who wants to use this.

-At any rate, if you use Swift Package Manager or Cocoapods to use this code, perhaps you should consider pinning the precise version to avoid upsets.
+At any rate, if you use Swift Package Manager to use this code, perhaps you should consider pinning the precise version to avoid upsets.

 Thank you.